 This app focuses on all the data you want to hunt down the deep-sea predators: sea surface temperatures, tides and currents info, bathymetry data, moon phase, and weather.

 Price: The base version is free, but advanced features require in-app purchases.

 Terrafin is a sea surface temperature app with downloadable charts and the ability to set waypoints, get bearings and distances, and look at altimetry and chlorophyll charts.
 Its beauty is its simplicity, and rather than trying to be all things to all anglers, it just delivers SST/chlorophyll data and makes it easy to use.

 Price: The base app is free, but a yearly ($109) subscription is needed to get the most current and detailed info.

 Apps for Sailing

-This app gets rave reviews from serious sailors who want to keep tabs on wind conditions in specific locations.
-It’s a free app with in-app purchases, and gives real-time “Nowcast” wind reports for top sailing areas as well as forecasts plus on-site reports from sailors.
+This app gets rave reviews from serious sailors who want to keep tabs on wind speeds in specific locations.
+It's a free app with in-app purchases and gives real-time "Nowcast" wind reports for top sailing areas and forecasts, plus on-site reports from sailors.